michalwitwicki/QuickQuack/README.md

 Time-based games like racing games pose unique challenges in rating calculations compared to more common competitive games such as chess or MOBA games.
 In these games, there are finite "matches" where results cannot be altered after they are completed.
 However, in racing games, maps are typically accessible throughout the lifespan of the game, allowing for the setting of new records.

 Another distinction is that players in racing games are not directly competing with each other; instead, they are competing against the map itself, and the winner is the one who completes it most effectively.
 Therefore, to measure a player's skill against a given map, we need to understand its relative difficulty and quality, which requires a substantial number of players attempting the map.
 The more players attempt a map, the more "saturated" it becomes.
-It's also worth highlighting that even attempting a map, without necessarily completing it, contributes to its saturation, particularly if the map is exceedingly challenging.
+It's also worth highlighting that even attempting a map, without necessarily completing it, contributes to its saturation, particularly if the map is hard to just finish it.

 Furthermore, racing games often feature numerous maps, ranging from hundreds to thousands.
 Ensuring proper saturation for all of them is likely impossible due to several reasons:
-  - Low player base
   - Fluctuations in the player base over time, leading to changes in overall "player skill"
   - Not all maps are equally popular or joyfull to play
   - Some maps may be too difficult to complete even once
   - Player preferences for longer or shorter maps, or maps that test specific skill sets
   - New players are more inclined to play newer maps rather than older ones

 So, how does QuickQuack attempt to address these challenges?
 In short, through seasonal rotations with predetermined map pools.
 The seasonal approach restricts calculations to specific timeframes and map selections, enhancing their "local" accuracy.
-Additionally, players like competitions, and seasons with fixed map selections encourage them to play those maps, resulting in proper map saturation.
+Additionally, players like competitions, and seasons with fixed map selections encourage them to play those maps, resulting in better map saturation.

 For more details check "Key Principles" section.
 If you don't want to use the seasonal approach, refer to the section "How to make it work outside defined seasons."